mzsolt68/greenfox-orientation-exam/README.md

     - if the matrix that was given is not square

-Detailed info is in the language specific description.
+More info is in the language specific description.

 ## Getting Started